Anti-Netanyahu protests mount after Israel passes judicial bill

 JERUSALEM, July 25 (Reuters) - Israeli doctors began a 24-hour strike and black ads covered newspaper front pages on Tuesday in a furore over the hard-right government's ratification of initial judicial changes that critics fear will endanger independence of the courts.

-A first bill curbing Supreme Court review of some government decisions passed in a stormy Knesset parliament on Monday after a walkout by lawmakers who say long-serving Prime Minister Benjamin Netanyahu is pushing Israel towards autocracy.
+A first bill curbing Supreme Court review of some government decisions passed in a stormy Knesset parliament on Monday after a walkout by lawmakers.
+Some accused long-serving Prime Minister Benjamin Netanyahu of pushing Israel towards autocracy.

-"A Black Day for Israeli Democracy," said an ad on the front of major newspapers placed by a group describing itself as worried hi-tech workers.
+"A Black Day for Israeli Democracy," said the ad on the front of major newspapers placed by a group describing itself as worried hi-tech workers.

-Protest leaders said growing numbers of military reservists would no longer report for duty.
+The crisis has opened a deep divide in Israeli society and strained ties with its closest ally the United States, which called Monday's vote "unfortunate".

+Britain urged Israel to maintain the independence of courts, build consensus and preserve robust checks and balances.

-But opposition leader Yair Lapid asked them to hold off on that threat, which has shaken Israel's sense of national security, pending any Supreme Court ruling on an appeal by a political watchdog group to void the law.
+Opposition leader Yair Lapid asked the reservists to hold off their no-show threat pending any Supreme Court ruling on appeals.
+Both a political watchdog group and the Israel Bar Association have filed challenges.

 It cited the removal of the Supreme Court's ability to overrule, on the basis of "unreasonableness," potential government involvement in decisions by Health Ministry staff.